ofiwg/libfabric/man/fi_endpoint.3.md

 : This option only applies to passive endpoints.
 It is used to set the connection request backlog for listening endpoints.

+*FI_GETWAIT (void \*\*)*
+: This command allows the user to retrieve the file descriptor associated with a socket endpoint.
+The fi_control arg parameter should be an address where a pointer to the returned file descriptor will be written.
+See fi_eq.3 for addition details using fi_control with FI_GETWAIT.
+The file descriptor may be used for notification that the endpoint is ready to send or receive data.

 ## fi_getopt / fi_setopt

 Endpoint protocol operations may be retrieved using fi_getopt or set